Bounds on inequality with incomplete data: Applications

 \subsection{Household level wealth data}

 Household wealth surveys routinely face item nonresponse: respondents may be unwilling to report exact amounts or may not know them precisely.
-To reduce missingness while limiting respondent burden, many wealth surveys use unfolding brackets: if a respondent does not provide a point value, they are routed into a short sequence of Yes/No threshold questions (e.g.\ “Is it more or less than \(X\)?”) that places the value in an interval.
-The thresholds are typically randomized to mitigate anchoring and response-order effects. \citet{JusterSmith1997} and \citet{JusterSmithStafford1999} discuss the design and performance of this approach, which is now used in a range of surveys including ELSA and the Survey of Health, Ageing and Retirement in Europe.
+To reduce missingness while limiting respondent burden, many wealth surveys use unfolding brackets: if a respondent does not report an exact value, the survey asks a short sequence of Yes/No threshold questions (e.g.\ ``Is it more or less than \(X\)?'') that places the value in an interval.
+The thresholds are typically randomized to mitigate anchoring and response-order effects. \citet{JusterSmith1997} and \citet{JusterSmithStafford1999} discuss the design and performance of this approach, which is now used in a range of surveys including HRS, PSID, ELSA and the Survey of Health, Ageing and Retirement in Europe.

-This design naturally produces both point-and-interval data with respondent-specific intervals (Scenario~2).
+This design naturally produces exact-value and interval-valued observations with respondent-specific intervals (Scenario~2).
 We use the 2018/19 wave of ELSA (see \citet{ELSA_IJE2013}), focusing on households whose financial respondent is aged 50--74.
 This yields \(n=4{,}422\) observations.
-We study two measures of liquid savings: (i) a narrow single-question measure with relatively little interval data and (ii) a broader composite measure that aggregates three components and therefore exhibits more interval complexity.
-For each measure we compare sharp bounds to commonly used imputation-based point estimates.
+We study two measures of liquid savings: (i) a narrow single-question measure with a simple interval data structure and (ii) a broader composite measure that aggregates three components and therefore exhibits more interval complexity.
+For each measure we compare sharp bounds with commonly used imputation-based point estimates.